SysKitTeam/docs-securitymanager/activation/activation-faq.md

 ### Who will be required to activate their products?

 Anyone who purchases Syskit Security Manager will be required to activate the product.
-If the product is ordered online from the SysKit website, the product activation code will be sent via email.
+To activate the product, use the email address associated with your account.
+More information can be found in the [customers portal](https://my.syskit.com).

 ### How soon must I activate my product?